 My name is Joshua Neuhaus, and I was born in 1994 in Berlin.

-Even then, the training was not always easy, but I knew it was right by how good I felt on the way home.
-Tai chi showed me that my interest in martial arts needed to be directed and nurtured in gentler ways.
+Even then, gathering the discipline to train was not always easy, but I knew it was right by how good I felt on the way home.
+I didn't overthink it and simply kept going.
+Tai chi showed me that my interest in martial arts needed to be directed and nurtured in gentler, patient ways.